-Day 8 As we leave the harbour on our boat trip to the Dry Tortugas, with breakfast on board, we may see a few gulls and terns, but generally the 68-mile sea crossing will be quiet.
+Day 8 As we leave the harbour on our boat trip to the Dry Tortugas, with breakfast on board, we may see a few gulls and terns, but generally the 109-kilometre sea crossing will be quiet.
 However, we will surely be on deck scanning for a rare booby, skua or some other seabird.
-As we get close to the Dry Tortugas, we may see Magnificent Frigatebirds and Brown and Masked Boobies.
-Though early, large colonies of breeding seabirds will include Brown Noddy and Sooty Tern.
+As we get close to the Dry Tortugas, we may see Magnificent Frigatebirds and Brown and Masked Boobies, and large colonies of Brown Noddies and Sooty Terns.
 Passerines will be few but we should see wintering warblers and sparrows and could discover something truly rare as this is a fabulous site for national rarities.
 We will have about four hours for walking around the Old Fort Jefferson on Garden Key.
 Lunch will be provided by the crew.
 We will make the return journey in the afternoon, arriving back in Key West at about 17.30.
 This allows further time to look for key Florida species such as Shiny Cowbird, which can sometimes be found as a ‘yard bird’ in Key West alongside the feral Red Junglefowl!

 Day 9 Birding our way slowly out of the Keys, we will head north through Saddlebunch Key and Big Pine Key where we will visit both Key Deer National Wildlife Refuge and Watson Nature Trail.
 We should see many waders, including Long-billed and Short-billed Dowitchers and Western Sandpiper, and have another chance to find the rarer plovers.
-The endemic Key Deer is a good possibility.
+The highly-endangered small subspecies of White-tailed Deer is a good possibility.
 Overnight in Homestead.

 Day 10 Driving west along the Tamiami Trail right through the heart of the Everglades, our first stop will be at the Miccosukee Indian Restaurant, where we will look for Limpkin.
 If time permits we will visit Fakahatchee Strand State Preserve, the largest remaining strand forest in the United States and the only remaining haunt of Florida Panther.
 We will continue on to Marco Island, where we will visit a superb wader hotspot on the beach.
 This may involve wading across a shallow lagoon but it will be worth it to watch the flocks of birds!
 After lunch we may visit Eagle Lake.
 This area is a recently established preserve and is excellent for herons, waders and other winterers.
 In the late afternoon we will continue to Fort Myers for a three-night stay.

 Day 12 Today we will visit Corkscrew Swamp Sanctuary.
-Under the feeders outside the information centre, Northern Bobwhite can frequently be seen, whilst Indigo Bunting and Northern Cardinal are often present.
+Under the feeders outside the information centre Northern Bobwhite can frequently be seen, whilst Indigo Bunting and Northern Cardinal are often present.
 Yellow-crowned Night-heron is regular here and we should see several new species for the tour, including Tufted Titmouse and Carolina Wren.
 The huge Cypress trees are impressive and will be worth checking for warblers.
 By driving the backroads to and from Corkscrew Swamp we may also see Crested Caracara, Sandhill Crane and American Pipit.
-Though early, Swallow-tailed Kites are sometimes present nearby.
+Though early in the year, Swallow-tailed Kites are sometimes present nearby.

 Day 14 Three Lakes Wildlife Management Area, south of Orlando, is also superb for the pine woods species if we missed any yesterday.
 We will also be on the lookout for any other species we may have missed so far, such as Brown Thrasher.
 Bald Eagles breed here and we will have further chances for some of the other raptors if we have not connected with them earlier in the trip.
 Red-headed and Downy Woodpeckers, Northern Flicker, Loggerhead Shrike, Blue Jay and Grasshopper Sparrow can also be found here.